Legal basis, conduct and register of interests

 Legal basis for the governing body

 The Instrument of Government is the legal document which sets out the composition of our governing body.
 As well as the categories of governors it mentions, we can also appoint associate members to the governing body.
 They provide really valuable skills and expertise, and as such we have chosen to give them voting rights where they sit on our committees.
+We publish details of our governing body membership including everyone currently on our governing body and those who have served within the last 12 months.

 Standards of conduct